datacarpentry/python-ecology-lesson/_extras/guide.md

 ### Challenge - Changing Types

 * Try converting the column `plot_id` to floats using `surveys_df.plot_id.astype("float")`.
 Then, try converting the contents of the `weight` column to an integer type.
-What error message does Pandas give you?
-What does this error mean?
+What error messages does Pandas give you?
+What do these errors mean?

 Pandas cannot convert types from float to int if the column contains NaN values.